 - 1. Rural Holding (RH) District.
 This district is intended to permit development which is solely of a rural community character.
-The land use standards for this district permit very low density detached single-family residential development at a density of one dwelling unit for every 20 gross acres, as well as a variety of agricultural and agricultural support land uses.
+The land use standards for this district permit very low density detached singlefamily residential development at a density of one dwelling unit for every 20 gross acres, as well as limited agricultural and agricultural support land uses.
+Agricultural land uses are generally smaller in scale and intensity than those permitted within rural Jefferson County to maintain compatibility with adjacent non-agricultural uses.
+Agricultural uses found within this district may be best described as hobby farms with agricultural uses, particularly keeping of domestic livestock, kept mainly for personal use and enjoyment in limited quantities so as not to be a nuisance to adjacent property owners or a threat to the purpose of this Chapter.
 Density and intensity standards for this district are designed to ensure that development which requires even a minimum of urban services does not occur until such services are available.
-As such, the Rural Holding (RH) District shall either serve as a designation which preserves and protects agricultural activities or as a "holding zone" which provides for an interim land use (agriculture/rural residential) that will easily permit further development (with rezoning to another district) at the appropriate time.
-This district is used to provide for the protection of agricultural activities and a very low density residential area for those who want to live in a rural environment and who retain enough land with their residence to ensure that the rural environment is maintained as long as the Rural Holding (RH) District designation is retained.
+As such, the Rural Holding (RH) District shall either serve as a designation which preserves and protects small-scale agricultural activities or as a "holding zone" which provides for an interim land use (agriculture/rural residential) that will easily permit further infill development (with rezoning to another district) at the appropriate time.
+This district is used to provide for the protection of small-scale agricultural activities and a very low density residential area for those who want to live in a rural environment and who retain enough land with their residence to ensure that the rural environment is maintained as long as the Rural Holding (RH) District designation is retained.
 In this manner, even if all property were developed in a given area within the Rural Holding (RH) District designation, the rural community character of that area would still be maintained. - 2.
 Single-Family Residential (R1-4) District.
 The purpose of the Single-Family Residential (R1-4) District is to accommodate lower density single-family residential development in the Village.
 This district primarily consists of post-World War II residential neighborhoods that have a suburban character, and has a maximum density of four (4) units per acre.
 The R1-4 district is the preferred residential zoning district for all new single-family residential subdivisions. - 3.
 Traditional Single-Family Residential (R1-5) District.
 The purpose of the Traditional Single-Family (R1-5) District is intended to allow the continued use of certain existing small residential lots primarily within the older platted portion of the Village (pre-World War II).
 The district provides for an urban environment of medium density residential development utilizing single-family detached and two-flat dwellings.
 A two-flat dwelling is defined as a single family home which has been converted for use as two dwelling units; an example being a two story home with an upstairs apartment.
 This district has a maximum density of five (5) units per acre. - 4.
 Plex Residential (R2-6) District.
 The purpose of the Plex Residential (R2-6) District is to provide the principal location for single-family attached dwelling types, including duplexes, townhomes, and twin homes, but not more than four (4) dwelling units per building.
 This district has a maximum density of six (6) units per acre. - 5.
 Multi-Family Residential (R3-12) District.
 The purpose of the Multi-Family Residential (R3-12) District is to accommodate a range of housing densities and a variety of housing types and styles, with a maximum density of twelve (12) units per acre.
 The R3-12 district provides the highest density residential permissible. - 6.
 Reserved for Future Use.